-Anne is a Healing Touch Practitioner and has been trained in and/or participated in over seventy different healing modalities--experiences and teachings that are sprinkled abundantly throughout her own healing practice.
+Anne is a Healing Touch Practitioner and has been trained in and/or participated in over seventy different healing modalities--experiences and teachings that are sprinkled abundantly throughout her healing and mentoring practices.

 Anne has completed Barb Kobe’s Medicine Doll year-long study, teaches her own healing doll workshops to women and girls and was the featured artist in the 2016 Survivor Art Show in Asheville, NC.
 She’s passionate about sharing her healing dolls and offers presentations with themes of healing, overcoming adversity and art as therapy.

-More recently, Anne has participated in Lynne Twist's Soul of Money workshop and Awakening Women to the 21st Century.
-She participates in several spiritual circles and has become a mesa carrier under the tutelage of Victoria Johnson, who has served as lead faculty with The Four Winds Society.
+More recently, Anne participated in Lynne Twist's Soul of Money workshop and Awakening Women to the 21st Century.
+She participates in several spiritual circles and has become a mesa carrier under the tutelage of Victoria Johnson, who served for several years as lead faculty for The Four Winds Society.
 Anne is currently completing the Game Changer Intensive training with The Pachamama Alliance.

-In her forthcoming book A Fierce Belief in Miracles, Anne carries a torch to light the way for those seeking their own healing.
+In her memoir A Fierce Belief in Miracles, Anne carries a torch to light the way for those seeking their own healing.
 She teaches that challenges in our lives happen for us, not to us, and she invites us all to practice forgiveness, self-compassion and trust.

-Anne currently lives in the beautiful Blue Ridge Mountains of North Carolina with her husband of twenty-five years and her sweet retriever pup.
+Anne currently lives in the beautiful Blue Ridge Mountains of North Carolina with her husband of twenty-six years and her sweet retriever pup.
 She can often be found exploring the trails in Pisgah Forest with her dog or meditatively turning her pedals on the Blue Ridge Parkway.
 When she’s not outdoors, Anne is passionately speaking, leading workshops, writing or making art.